 8. Notice of Social Security number

-Don't be turned away.
-Avoid needless delay and have all the documents for the Clerk of Court when you file your Florida divorce case.
+Don’t be turned away.
+Avoid needless delay and have all the necessary documents for the Clerk of Court when you file your Florida divorce case or paternity action.

 If you would like assistance completing these necessary documents for your Florida divorce or paternity case, please contact this office to set an appointment for consultation.
 Document preparation prices start at only $99.